csiro-auscalval/gecoris/README.md

 THIS IS A RESEARCH CODE PROVIDED TO YOU "AS IS" WITH NO WARRANTIES OF CORRECTNESS.
 USE AT YOUR OWN RISK.

+Currently, the [InSAR module](https://gecoris.readthedocs.io/en/latest/insar_processing.html) is limited access feature.

-If you would like a support/debugging, please contact me via czikhardt.richard@gmail.com
+If you would like an access, support/debugging, please contact me via czikhardt.richard@gmail.com

-Contributions are much appreciated!

-*Richard Czikhardt*